kubernetes-sigs/gateway-api/site-src/guides/tls.md

 upstream TLS configuration.
 For `HTTPRoute`, the use of both `Terminate` TLS mode and `BackendTLSPolicy` is supported.
 Using these together provides what is commonly known as a connection that is terminated and then re-encrypted at the Gateway.

+??? success "Standard Channel since v1.5.0"

+    The `TLSRoute` resource is GA and has been part of the Standard Channel since `v1.5.0`.
+For more information on release channels, refer to our [versioning guide](../concepts/versioning.md).

 The use of `Terminate` on `TLSRoute` is available on `Extended` [Support Level].